MekManager/skunkworks/MinimalApp/README.md

 ### Overall:
 Success, but with reservations.

-**Abstract**: The goal here is to test if a single page app can be reiably built without bringing in a flavor of the week sort of library like React or Vue.
-Not that there's strictly something wrong with them, but I believe that they present some challenges to UX by escewing the actual DOM for a virtual DOM implementation.
+**Abstract**: The goal here is to test if a single page app can be reliably built without bringing in a flavor of the week sort of library like React or Vue.
+Not that there's strictly something wrong with them, but I believe that they present some challenges to UX by eschewing the actual DOM for a virtual DOM implementation.
 A lot of existing UX and UI libraries are dependent on DOM manipulation like basically any CSS Framework, Any mobile gesture library, drag-and-drop etc.